hk-nency/interview/Javascript_topics.md

   done: true|false
 }
 The value property will contain the value.
 The done property is either true or false.
 When the done becomes true, the generator stops and won’t generate any more values.

+#----------------_Async And Await

+JavaScript async/await is a relatively new way to handle asynchronous operations in JavaScript.
+It gives you power new to make your code shorter and more understandable.

+Before async/await, callbacks and promises were used to handle asynchronous calls in JavaScript.
+Everyone who learns JavaScript has heard about the so-called callback hell.
+However, I won’t be writing about this because callbacks aren’t the main focus of this post.